junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### draft notes

+> Dean freaks out when Cas is gone, in mourning mode for a bit (rooms feels suddenly too quiet and too empty), but Cas comes back the next day, unstable but there, "That was unpleasant"
+>
+> talk about how come Cas is still around, what unfinished business, reveals it's Dean, leading to Dean decides to resign
+>
 > Mr. Adler shows, Dean resigns, Zach blows up his cover, makes ghost Cas disappear, Dean freaks out, attacking Zach ("that's not who I am"), Zach wakes Dean up, comes back to reality (only stop when Dean seems to learn who he is)
 >
 > Zach teaches Dean lesson, thought he resigns because of Dean's hunter killing instinct ("you're who you'll always be, you're a killer"), but Dean's thinking about really full attention helping Cas, because he cares